Over the next year, Mitilda and I both had many experiences worth recounting. Selections are below.

 The sand blast caught Sarah and Gabriel off guard.
 They closed their eyes in time, but I took advantage of the opening to throw my orb of neon at Gabriel.
 It dissipated when it touched his solid matter, but gave him a nasty darkness burn.

 When Gabriel opened his eyes, he threw the fireball at me and then switched his attention to casting some light magic on his neon burn.
 I dodged the fireball.
 Then Sarah finished conjuring her sharp rocks and tried to use them like a storm of little knives.
-Knowing I couldn't telekinet them, I try to make wind to counter the movement, but it didn't work.
+Knowing I couldn't telekinet them, I tried to make wind to counter the movement, but it didn't work.
 Both me and Nayomi were received several bruises and cuts from the rocks.
-At least once after they had hit us she lost her telekinetic hold on them, and couldn't easily pick them back up once they were near us and not her.
+At least once they hit us she lost her telekinetic hold on them and couldn't easily pick them back up once they were near us and not her.

 Nayomi, meanwhile, had been making some sky, and was now ready to throw it.
 She targeted Sarah.
 To give her an opening, I picked up some of the rocks and threw them back at her, hoping to distract Sarah.